janetnim/ciat-backend/README.md

 Backend API for image processing model
 To run the repo:

-- Clone the repository locally
+- Clone the repository locally and checkout to the cloned folder

 - Install node packages via `yarn install`